Academic Programs Catalog

 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Science degree in Microbiology.

-The University's Tier II writing requirement for the Microbiology major is met by completing Microbiology, Genetics, and Immunology 408 or 494L.
-Those courses are referenced in item 3. b.
+The University's Tier II writing requirement for the Microbiology major is met by completing Microbiology, Genetics, and Immunology 408.
+That course is referenced in item 3. b.
 (1) below.

 Students who are enrolled in the College of Natural Science may complete the alternative track to Integrative Studies in Biological and Physical Sciences that is described in item 1. under the heading Graduation Requirements in the College statement.
 Certain courses referenced in requirement 3. below may be used to satisfy the alternative track.